 One of the cornerstones of L&D programs is how successful they are in engaging learners and creating good user experiences.
 It is not uncommon for L&D professionals to have to deal with low motivation and even low retention levels among employees.
 Most of them may be distracted, busy, or unmotivated and find it tough to assimilate the benefits of the training itself!

 Solution: While the easiest piece of the puzzle is to provide eLearning content that is interactive and immersive to hold the learners’ interest and attention, it’s not the end-all and be-all of learner engagement.
 It is crucial for L&D to encourage learning beyond formal training.
-Making appropriate use of the 70:20:10, Learning 3.0 and similar approaches that balance formal instruction with informal learning and performance support, through a Learning Management System with support for Social Learning, Knowledge Collaboration and Mobile Learning, helps in dealing with motivation and engagement issues to a great extent.
-Supporting this is a research report by CGS, which finds out that ‘for 85% of respondents surveyed who were planning to maintain /increase use of social media, decision makers felt that the benefit of tapping into collaborative learning environments would allow subject matter experts in the workplace community to share their expertise directly with their peers’.
+Making appropriate use of the 70:20:10 and similar approaches that balance formal instruction with informal learning and performance support, through a Learning Management System with support for Social Learning, Knowledge Collaboration and Mobile Learning, helps in dealing with motivation and engagement issues to a great extent.
+Besides this, the benefit of tapping into collaborative learning environments allows subject matter experts in the workplace community to share their expertise directly with their peers.
 Informal learning in all its avatars is here to stay!

 Overlapping with the earlier issue, another common problem faced by L&D professionals, along with creating engaging content for learners, is to transform dull subject matter into a thing of interest.
 Employees show alacrity in learning only if they find the content to be appealing enough.
 A tall order, indeed!